-FirstBurstSize=<numerical-value-512-to-(2\\24-1)>
+FirstBurstLength=<numerical-value-512-to-(2\\24-1)>

 Default is 65536 (64 Kbytes).
+Result function is Minimum.

 The initiator and target negotiate the maximum amount in bytes of unsolicited data an iSCSI initiator may send to the target during the execution of a single SCSI command.
 This covers the immediate data (if any) and the sequence of unsolicited Data-Out PDUs (if any) that follow the command.